phetsims/projectile-data-lab/doc/implementation-notes.md

 ### Enumeration patterns

 For simulation-specific enumerations, we use the string literal union pattern.
-See LauncherConfiguration.ts for an example.
+See LauncherOrientation.ts for an example.

 ### Disposal